Learn what Felgo offers to help your business succeed. Start your free evaluation today! Felgo for Your Business

 P.S.: We used the ItemEditor & EditableComponent for all of our published games and were able to make balancing fun and short.
 Now you can do so too!

-P.P.S.: If I had to choose 3 games which show what's possible with Felgo LevelEditor and runtime-balancing, it would be Stack With Friends, Squaby and Felgo's Particle Editor!
+P.P.S.: If I had to choose 3 games which show what's possible with Felgo LevelEditor and runtime-balancing, it would be Stack With Friends Demo, Squaby and Felgo's Particle Editor!
 You can download them right now to your mobile device from the app stores or watch them in the Felgo highlights video on YouTube.
 And they are also available in your demos folder of the Felgo SDK, so you can learn a lot from the complete source code of published apps.

 Qt_Technology_Partner_RGB_475 Qt_Service_Partner_RGB_475_padded